|Top Previous Next|

 •Sending an attendance report by e-mail on the 2nd and 17th of every month at 4:00 PM during 2009 and 2010

-Any operation available within AggreGate may be scheduled for periodic execution.
-If the operation is interactive and requires user input, input parameters may be pre-defined during scheduling.
+Any action or function available within AggreGate may be scheduled for periodic execution.
+If the action is interactive and requires user input, input parameters may be pre-defined during scheduling.
 When the server is restarted, the scheduler can detect if any jobs were missed (not launched) while the server was down.

 There are two types of schedules: